MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/troubleshoot-field-service.md

 # Integrate Dynamics 365 Remote Assist with Field Service

-// use podcast for introduction: https://msit.microsoftstream.com/video/11b57eda-89d6-425b-bb97-3f41d8c6fac7

-// Example to make better and improve upon:

-- If your organization uses Dynamics 365 Field Service to manage Dynamics 365 Field Service work orders, the first-line worker using HoloLens can view Dynamics 365 Field Service bookings from Microsoft Dynamics 365 Remote Assist and quickly call the expert listed in the Support Contact field when needed.
-This enables first-line workers to do heads-up, hands-free calling through HoloLens in the context of a Dynamics 365 Field Service booking.
+If your organization uses Dynamics 365 Field Service to manage field service work orders, your first-line workers using Remote Assist on HoloLens can see their Field Service bookings and quickly call the remote collaborator listed in the booking's **Support Contact** field.

-- deeplink
+By integrating Field Service and Remote Assist, you can:

+- Launch Remote Assist mobile directly from a Field Service Mobile via deeplinks
-- see relevant work order information
+- See relevant work order information
-- post call information to work order timeline
+- Post the Remote Assist call information to the assiciated work order's timeline

-In this article we will explore how a field technician can use the Remote Assist Mobile app to make a call to an expert for help to complete a work order.
-This article will also explore the requirements to set up and use Remote Assist and Field Service together on the HoloLens.
+In this article, we'll explore how a field technician can use the Remote Assist mobile app to make a call to an expert for help to complete a work order.
+We'll also explore the requirements to set up and use Remote Assist and Field Service together on the HoloLens.

 ## Prerequisites